Flexible Agent Alignment with Goal Inference from Open-Ended Dialog: Experiments

 \section{Experiments}

-To show that having an agent with an explicit goal tracking system to infer over human preferences in Open-Universe Assistance Games settings, we run experiments in two domains to achieve diverse and complex human profiles: a grocery shopping agent domain and a household robot in AI2Thor simulation domain \cite{kolve2017ai2}.
+To demonstrate the benefits of having an agent with an explicit goal tracking system to infer over human preferences in Open-Universe Assistance Games settings, we run experiments in three types of domains to achieve diverse and complex human profiles: a grocery shopping agent domain, a household robot in AI2Thor simulation domain \cite{kolve2017ai2}, and a coding domain.
+The shopping agent's task is to identify a shopping basket that matches the human's preferences.
+The robot agent interacts with objects in the environment to match preferences.
+We have two types of coding domains where the agent is tasked with generating code according to preferences: Python code from scratch \cite{tarun_bisht_2021}, and a few questions from the Stateful SWE benchmark \cite{zhou2025tom} which is aimed at resolving Github issues.
+Additional information about the domains (action space, implementation prompts, and personas for each domain) can be found in the Appendix.
+Hyperparameters and reproducibility information can be found in Appendix \ref{hyperparameters}.

-We compare GOOD to an ablation baseline that help emphasize the benefits of explicit goal tracking, and show that GOOD performs better than the \textit{Full Context Baseline} agent which lacks explicit goal modeling and uses full conversation history as input for decision-making and action planning.
-We also show results of relying on different goal ranking methods for GOOD for goal inference: with simple prompting for the most likely goal and which goals to remove (\textit{GOOD with prompt inference}), or with pairwise comparisons for generating a explicit distribution (\textit{GOOD with probability inference}).
-Keep in mind that other agents can be easily substituted into GOOD to serve as action planners or for goal rankings during inference.
+We compare GOOD to baselines that highlight the benefits of explicit goal tracking.
+The \textit{Full Context Baseline} uses only the full conversation history for decision-making, while the \textit{Summary Context Baseline} uses only a conversation summary and does not provide prior context to the action planner.
+We also implement two goal inference strategies within GOOD: simple prompting for the most likely goal and which goals to remove (\textit{GOOD with prompt inference}), and pairwise comparisons to generate an explicit distribution (\textit{GOOD with probability inference}).
+Note that other agents can be substituted into GOOD as action planners, goal rankers, or conversation generators.